Who Is Drew Barrymore?

 Barrymore has had a string of romantic relationships since her marriage with Thomas ended in 1994: In 2000, she became engaged to the eccentric Canadian comic Tom Green, of MTV's The Tom Green Show.
 After many false wedding rumors (some started by Green himself), the pair eloped in March 2001, but filed for divorce six months later.
 Following her relationship with Green, she dated Strokes drummer Fabrizio Moretti and actor Justin Long.

 Barrymore wed Will Kopelman in June 2012.
 The couple had their first child, daughter Olive Barrymore Kopelman, on September 26, 2012.
 In an interview with Haute Living, Barrymore spoke about her excitement for family life.
 "I can't wait until I have my children," she said.
 "I just want to build fun, great things for my family."
 Their second daughter, Frankie Barrymore Kopelman, was born on April 22, 2014.
-In 2016, the couple decided to part ways.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!